-Photograph of the Coll ferryman, MacDonald, around 1950
+Photograph of the Coll ferryman and passengers around 1950.

-Black & white photograph of the Coll ferryman, Mr MacDonald, transporting a passenger to/from the ferry at Coll around 1950.
-The woman is probably Mrs Michael Watson. (original stored on CD in filing cabinet 10 drawer 1)
+Black & white photograph of the Coll ferryman, Mr MacDonald, transporting two passengers to/from the ferry at Coll around 1950. (original stored on CD in filing cabinet 10 drawer 1)

 CDROM of 23 scanned photographs of scenes and people of Tiree taken by Michael Watson during visits from 1947 to 1984.
 Most accessioned separately as U155-U176.